-COOK Education Center includes three programs, including Foundations, Secondary, and Workshop at COOK.
+COOK Education Center includes two programs, Secondary, and Workshop at COOK.
 For all programs, school is in session for 210 days on a traditional calendar that typically, but not always begins the day after Labor Day each September.
 The school day is from 8:30 a.m. to 2:30 p.m.
 MWThF and from 8:30 a.m. to 1:00 p.m. on Tuesdays.

-The COOK Secondary Program, which has its classrooms on the main floor of the school, enrolls up to 110 secondary students.
+The COOK Secondary Program enrolls up to 80 secondary students.
 The curriculum is broadly ranging to accommodate the needs of students for whom independent living and functional skills are essential to students who require a standard course of academic instruction necessary to obtain a high school diploma.

 Workshop at COOK

-Workshop at COOK is also located on the main floor of the COOK Education Center.
-It enrolls up to 20 students with very severe disabilities who require many one-to-one learning opportunities to acquire communication, independent living, and self care skills.
+Workshop at COOK enrolls up to 35 students with very severe disabilities who require many one-to-one learning opportunities to acquire communication, independent living, and self care skills.